 Please send supplementary materials (transcripts, test scores, etc.) to:

 Buffalo, NY 14214

-*Students complete their application by sending transcripts by email but will need to send official transcripts by mail if they enroll in the college.
+*Students complete their application by sending transcripts by email but will need to send official transcripts by mail if they enroll in the University.

 Once your application is complete, the Admissions Office will notify you by email of the decision.
 If you are accepted for admission, you should plan to submit your enrollment deposit as soon as possible.